RIIL WEBCAST NO. 3

 Another thing is understanding how, you know, you have to

-keep your preciseness of the scientific ab tract, but always give
+keep your preciseness of the scientific ab tract, but always

 it the allure and interest that people want.